AACR Undergraduate Scholar Awards

 AACR Undergraduate Scholar Awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings.
-Applications for participation in the and AACR Annual Meeting 2016, April 16-20, New Orleans, Louisiana, and the AACR Annual Meeting 2017, April 1-5, Washington, DC, will be available fall 2015.
+Applications for participation in the AACR Annual Meeting 2017, April 1-5, Washington, D.C., and the AACR Annual Meeting 2018, April 14-18, Chicago, Illinois, will be available in the fall 2016.

 Gary J. Miller Undergraduate Prizes for Cancer and Cancer-Related Biomedical Research

-Undergraduates at any level and post-baccalaureate students are eligible for the Gary J. Miller prizes, awarded at the Undergraduate Student Caucus and Poster Competition during the AACR Annual Meeting.
+Undergraduate students at all levels as well as post-baccalaureate students are eligible to compete for Gary J. Miller prizes which are awarded annually at the Undergraduate Student Caucus and Poster Competition during the AACR Annual Meeting.
 First place receives $1,500 towards attendance at the next year's AACR Annual Meeting.
 Monetary prizes are also awarded for second and third place.

 Undergraduate Student Caucus and Poster Competition

 The caucus brings together undergraduate and post-baccalaureate students at all levels to explore educational and career pathways in cancer research, present their own research, and compete for prizes at the AACR Annual Meeting and select special conferences.

 Meet the Mentor: Undergraduate Focus